This is background info you don't need to know when you use our app. View the MM app

 Our garden boxes in the orchard

-Unfortunately, our garden boxes are right in the midst of a breeding ground.
+Unfortunately, our garden boxes were right in the midst of a breeding ground.

 In a slug zone, you spend 90% of your time in your Planty Garden trying to keep slugs and snails out of your boxes.